Home Page Biographical Sketch Awards & Distinctions Intellectual Property Advisory

 Biographical Sketch

-In 1985, responding to a Commission directive, he began the research that introduced ELISA testing to horse racing.
-Commercialization of this technology led to the creation of WTT ELISA TESTS, later sold to Neogen Corporation.
-Neogen Lexington now employs ~140 people and brings ~$50M/year into Lexington .
+In 1985 TT began the research that introduced ELISA testing to horse racing.
+Commercialization of this technology led to the creation of the first UK spin-off company, WTT ELISA TESTS, later sold to Neogen Corp (www.neogen.com).
+Neogen Lexington now employs 150 plus, brings in $80M plus/year to Lexington and the ELISA IP yields a significant UK royalty, www.EconDev.uky.edu.
+A number of these ELISA tests have now been adapted for human hair testing, www.omegalabs.net/.

-I In 1988, Tobin became Director of the Graduate Center for Toxicology at UK.
-He reorganized the Center, developed a minority program and brought in an $800K training grant from the National Institute of Environmental Health Sciences.
-When Tobin stepped down in 1993, core faculty and student admissions were up three-fold, extramural funding had increased from 0 to $800K per year, and unique courses on “Ethics in scientific research” and “Risk assessment” had been developed.
-When the National Research Council reviewed Kentucky doctoral programs in 1993, only The Graduate Center for Toxicology was rated “extremely effective.”
+In 1988 TT became Director of the UK Graduate Center for Toxicology, brought in an $800K NIEHS Training Grant and developed minority programs.
+By 1993 core faculty and student admissions were up three-fold, extramural funding had increased from 0 to $800K per year and new courses on “Ethics in scientific research” and “Risk assessment” had been developed.
+When the National Research Council reviewed Kentucky doctoral programs in 1993, only the Graduate Center for Toxicology was rated “extremely effective”.

-In 1994, Tobin organized an international workshop, “Testing for Therapeutic Medications, Environmental and Dietary Substances in Racing Horses,” that brought 70 industry leaders to Lexington.
-In 1995, Tobin and his colleagues organized “The Commission Veterinarian/Equine Medical Director: A Short Course.”
-In 1995, Tobin and several colleagues founded the Testing Integrity Program (TIP) that serves as a national drug testing Quality Assurance Program.
-Tobin was named “Man of the Year” in 1995 by the National Horsemen's Benevolent and Protective Association.
-In 1996, responding to a University directive, Tobin sued the Illinois Hooved Animal Humane Society; thereafter Humane societies have been more respectful of Racing.
+In 1994, TT organized and published an international workshop, “Testing for Therapeutic Medications, Environmental and Dietary Substances in Racing Horses,” that brought 70 international industry leaders to Lexington.
+In 1995, TT and colleagues organized “The Commission Veterinarian/Equine Medical Director: A Short Course”.
+In 1995, TT and colleagues founded the Testing Integrity Program (TIP), a national drug testing Quality Assurance Program (www.testingintegrityprogram.org/).
+In 1995 TT was named “Man of the Year” by the National Horsemen's Benevolent and Protective Association.

-In 1996, Tobin and David Granstrom investigated new therapeutic approaches to Equine Protozoal Myelitis (EPM) and rapidly established the therapeutic efficacy of diclazuril.
-A use patent (#5,883,095, 1999) was licensed to Bayer Animal Health and Bayer Marquis® became the first FDA-approved treatment for EPM.
+In 1996, TT and David Granstrom investigated new therapeutic approaches to Equine Protozoal Myelitis (EPM), rapidly establishing the therapeutic efficacy of Diclazuril and Toltrazuril.
+A patent in this area was granted (US patent #5,883,095, 1999) and licensed to Bayer Animal Health; in July 2001, Bayer Marquis® (Bayer DVM.com – Marquis® ) became the first FDA-approved treatment for EPM.
+More recently, diclazuril as Protazil® has been brought to market under this same patent by Merck Animal Health.

-In 1998 the racing industry focused on clenbuterol.
-LC-MS-MS based studies led to the publication of a highly sensitive serum test for clenbuterol.
-This test allows more sensitive and reliable regulatory control of therapeutic medications than previously possible.
-Tobin also organized and published a Testing Integrity Program (TIP) seminar on furosemide.
+In 1998 the industry focused on Clenbuterol.
+A series of LC-MS-MS based studies led to the publication of a highly sensitive serum test for Clenbuterol, allowing much more sensitive and reliable regulatory control of therapeutic medications than previously.
+In 1998 TT also organized and published a Testing Integrity Program [TIP] seminar on furosemide.

-More recently the program has focused on developing validated analytical methods for agents abused in racing horses.
-In June of 2003 it was decided that it would be in the best interests of the racing industry in Kentucky for the program to become accredited, and the process of becoming A2LA accredited was initiated.
-In October of 2003 dizocilpine and Inolin® were assigned for method development as probable abused drugs; within five months the program had research papers published or in press on their pharmacodynamics, biotransformation and urinary excretion in the horse.
+In 2003 the program contributed to the writing of the first National HBPA Proposed Policy on Drug Testing and Therapeutic Medication (http://hbpa.org/resources/MedicationPolicy.pdf) and focused on developing fully validated quantitative analytical methods for agents abused in racing horses.
+In 2003 it was decided that it would be in the best interests of the racing industry in Kentucky for the program to accredit, and the process of becoming A2LA accredited was initiated.
+In 2004, following election of a Republican governor, the program redirected to address therapeutics and toxicology, with an emphasis on diagnostics, prophylaxis and therapeutics for equines.